Standard market reports give you numbers. This page explains what those numbers actually measure, and what they miss.

 Competitive Inventory

 Why it matters: Overall months of supply treats every active listing as competition.
 A home sitting unsold since last summer is not competition for a seller pricing to current closed sales.
-Buyers are not cross-shopping a well-priced new listing against one passed over for eight months.
+Buyers rarely cross-shop a well-priced new listing against one they have already passed over.
 Competitive Inventory reflects the supply a properly prepared seller actually faces.

 We apply the same filtering rules in every city, every month.
 The figure may be tighter in some markets and wider in others, but the methodology is consistent.